life-itself/artearthtech.com/content/blog/2019-04-returning-to-mystery.md

 <img style="width:300px"; src="/images/nafeeshamid.png">

-**Science:** Nafees Hamid works studying muslim youth at risk for radicalisation tells us how his work shows that the West needs to look closer for meaning.
+**Science:** Nafees Hamid studies youth at risk for (destructive) radicalisation, this work has shown him that the West needs to reassess its relationship with the sacred.

 <img style="width:300px"; src="/images/xr-skeena.jpeg">